tock/tock/doc/reference/trd104-syscalls.md

 there is non-determinism in its execution or its meaning is overloaded.
 The requirement of a single failure anda single success variant also fits well with Rust's `Result` type.

+If userspace tries to invoke a system call that the kernel does not support, the system call will return a Failure result with an error code of `NODEVICE` or `NOSUPPORT` (Section 4).
+As the Allow and Subsribe system call classes have defined Failure types, the kernel can produce the expected type with known failure variants.
+Command, however, can return any variant.
+This means that Commands can appear to have two failure variants: the one expected (e.g., Failure with u32) as well as Failure.
+To avoid this ambiguity for `NODEVICE`, userspace can use the reserved "exists" command (Command Identifier 0), described in Section 4.3.1.
+If this command returns Success, the driver is installed and will not return a Failure with `NODEVICE` for Commands.
+The driver may still return `NOSUPPORT`, however.
+Because this implies a misunderstanding of the system call API by userspace (it is invoking system calls that do not exist), userspace is responsible for handling this case.

 For all Failure types, the passed Error code MUST be placed in `r1`.